gcolling/ai-engineering-ramp-up/.github/pull_request_template.md

 # What changed?

-Describe the implementation.
+Describe the implementation and artifacts changed.

 # Why?

-What problem or learning objective does this address?
+What problem, requirement, or learning objective does this address?

 # How was it tested?